dropoff-co/com.dropoff.service.brawndo.client.js/README.md

 * **eta** - the eta from the origin to the destination.
 Should use the value retrieved in the getEstimate call.
 Required.
 * **distance** - the distance from the origin to the destination.
 Should use the value retrieved in the getEstimate call.
 Required.
 * **price** - the price for the order.
 Should use the value retrieved in the getEstimate call..
 Required.
 * **ready_date** - the unix timestamp (seconds) indicating when the order can be picked up.
-Can be up to 60 days into the future.
+Can be from 30 minutes up to 60 days into the future.
 Required.
 * **type** - the order window.
 Can be asap, two_hr, four_hr, after_hr, or holiday depending on the ready_date.
 Required.
 * **reference_name** - a field for your internal referencing.
 Optional.
 * **reference_code** - a field for your internal referencing.
 Optional.